Expressing milk is the first step to relactate or induce lactation. Here’s how to start.

 For most people, relactating or inducing lactation starts with expressing.
-If your child is not yet willing to suck on your breast, or you are preparing for breastfeeding before you have your child with you, you can use a breast pump and/or hand express to build up a milk supply.
+If your baby or child isn’t able to breastfeed yet, or you’re preparing before they arrive, you can use a breast pump or hand express to build up a milk supply.

 Pumping to start making milk

-It’s helpful if you can pump at least 6 to 8 times a day, even more often if you can.
+- Try to pump at least 6 to 8 times a day, including once at night.

-Hand expressing removes small amounts of milk that the pump can’t.
-It can take practice to master but is very effective.
-Some women use hand expressing only to build their milk supply.
+Hand expressing after a pumping session helps remove small amounts of milk that the pump can’t.
+It takes practice, but it’s very effective.
+Some people use hand expressing alone to build their milk supply.

-These extra techniques may help to encourage your breasts to increase the amount of milk they make.
-The emptier your breasts, the stronger the message they get to make more milk.
+These extra techniques encourage your breasts to make more milk.
+The more milk that’s removed, the stronger the signal to produce more milk.

-The first change you may notice once you start is that your body feels different.
-Your breasts may feel hotter, tingle or get bigger or heavier.
+The first changes you might notice are in your body.
+Your breasts may feel warmer, tingly or get bigger or heavier.
 In anything from a few days to a few weeks after starting, you may be able to express some drops of milk.
-In some cases, hormone changes may cause a brief slump in mood just before the first milk appears.
-So, feeling down may be a good sign, and a breakthrough may be close.
-As your supply builds, you may also start to feel regular let-downs.
+Sometimes, changes in hormones can cause a brief dip in mood just before your first milk appears.
+If you feel a bit down, it could be a sign that a breakthrough is close.

 Your milk won’t ‘come in’ like it does for a parent who has just given birth.
 The change in hormone levels after birth means that a lot of milk is produced quickly.
 Instead, when you are inducing lactation or relactating, small amounts of milk are produced at first and then your milk supply increases gradually.